-Marvel Cinematic Universe Problems — An Indicator of the Superhero Genre's Declining Popularity?
+Is Marvel's Cinematic Universe Decline an Indicator of the Superhero Genre's Falling Popularity?

-Marvel Cinematic Universe Problems — An Indicator of the Superhero Genre's Declining Popularity?
+Is Marvel's Cinematic Universe Decline an Indicator of the Superhero Genre's Falling Popularity?

-In recent years, the superhero blockbuster genre, which peaked in the last decade, has begun to stagnate — box office revenues have noticeably declined, criticism is increasing, and studios seem unsure of what to do.
-In today's article, we will analyze these problems using the Marvel Cinematic Universe as an example and try to answer the question — is the era of superhero films truly over?
+In recent years, the superhero blockbuster genre, which peaked in the last decade, has begun to stagnate.
+Box office revenues have noticeably declined, criticism has increased, and studios seem unsure of what to do.
+In today's article, we will analyze these problems using the Marvel Cinematic Universe as an example and try to answer the question: Is the era of superhero films truly over?

-After the release of "Avengers: Endgame" in 2019, Marvel fans around the world held their breath: what could the studio offer after such an epic?
-Some eagerly awaited the fourth phase, while others were skeptical, as surpassing the "Infinity Saga" would be no easy feat.
-And the topic of "agenda" was just beginning to gain momentum and had not yet bored the mass audience, although it did raise concerns.
+After the release of "Avengers: Endgame" in 2019, Marvel fans worldwide held their breath: what could the studio offer after such an epic conclusion?
+Some eagerly awaited the fourth phase, while others were skeptical, as surpassing the "Infinity Saga" would be incredibly difficult.
+The topic of "agenda" was just beginning to gain traction and hadn't yet become tiresome for the mass audience, although it did raise concerns.

-But six years later, the answer is clear — they haven't come up with anything worthwhile and, even worse, they've lost not only a significant portion of their fan base but also a large share of their own potential.
+However, six years later, the answer is clear: they haven't come up with anything worthwhile, and even worse, they've lost not only a significant portion of their fan base but also a large part of their own potential.

-Moreover, it's so bad that today the Marvel brand itself has become toxic — almost as much as Ubisoft in the gaming industry.
-Take this year — in 2025, three MCU films were released: "Captain America: Brave New World", "Thunderbolts*", and "Fantastic Four: First Steps".
-All of them turned out to be relatively good — even "Cap 4", which is easy to understand if you accept the fact that it's not about Captain America himself, but about Thaddeus Ross.
+Moreover, things are so bad that the Marvel brand itself has become toxic, almost as much as Ubisoft in the gaming industry.
+Take this year, for example.
+In 2025, three MCU films were released: "Captain America: Brave New World", "Thunderbolts*", and "Fantastic Four: First Steps".
+All of them turned out relatively decent, even "Cap 4", which is easy to understand if you accept that it's not about Captain America himself but about Thaddeus Ross.
 Although this is debatable.

-"Thunderbolts*" and "Fantastic Four" even brought something new to the MCU: the first film reflected on depression and psychology, moving away from the usual superhero brawls, and the second returned the viewer to the era of "Silver Age" comics, which can also be considered a breath of fresh air.
+"Thunderbolts*" and "Fantastic Four" even brought something new to the MCU: the first film reflected on depression and psychology, moving away from the usual superhero brawls, while the second returned the audience to the "Silver Age" of comics, which can also be considered a breath of fresh air.

-So, "Captain America" and "Thunderbolts*" have already failed, and "Fantastic Four" has very little chance of recouping its costs — box office revenues have dropped by almost 70% after the first week.
-People are simply tired of what Marvel is feeding them and don't believe in their projects even when they turn out to be good.
+So, "Captain America" and "Thunderbolts*" have already flopped, and "Fantastic Four" has very little chance of recouping its costs.
+Box office revenues have dropped by almost 70% after the first week.
+People are simply tired of what Marvel is feeding them and don't believe in their projects, even when they turn out to be good.

 Origins of the Crisis